M66B/FairEmail/FAQ.md

 Existing accounts or identities will never be deleted

+Please note that accounts are only considered the same if they are cloud synced and never if the same account is configured on different devices.

 All data is [end-to-end encrypted](https://en.wikipedia.org/wiki/End-to-end_encryption), which means that the cloud server can't see the data contents.
 The used encryption method is [AES-GCM-SIV](https://en.wikipedia.org/wiki/AES-GCM-SIV)